Dolphin drive hunting: Solomon Islands

 Dolphin are hunted in Malaita, in the Solomon Islands in the South Pacific, mainly for their meat and teeth, and also sometimes for live capture for dolphinariums.
 The hunt on South Malaita Island is smaller in scale than Tajai.
 After capture, the meat is shared equally between households.
 Dolphin teeth are also used in jewelry and as currency on the island.

 Taiwan

 On the Penghu Islands in Taiwan, drive fishing of bottlenose dolphins was practiced until 1990, when the practice was outlawed by the government.
 Mainly Indian Ocean bottlenose dolphins but also common bottlenose dolphins were captured in these hunts.

 United States

 New England

 From 1644 at Southampton, New York, on Long Island, the colonists established an organised whale fishery, chasing pilot whales ("blackfish") onto the shelving beaches for slaughter.
 They also processed drift whales they found on shore.
 They observed the Native Americans hunting techniques, improved on their weapons and boats, and then went out to ocean hunting.
+A significant number of commercial whalers on Long Island were members of the Shinnecock nation, who had experience in whale hunting on Long Island and frequently worked under contract for English settler captains.
+Special whaling privileges were granted to indigenous Long Islanders by colonial law, such as preserved rights to beached whales and legal protections for indentured native whalers.